OYSTER

 it crossed my mind that David, then at Rutgers, would be an excellent

 candidate for a Silver chair.
-Now that

 thought has become reality.
 At a ceremony on October 9th, David